List of Hollyoaks characters introduced in 2012: Jim McGinn

 Jim arrives to discuss Mercedes' trial with her mother Myra.
 He tells Myra that he is confident that he can secure her release.
 He attends court and interrogates Phoebe Jackson (Mandip Gill) and attempts to portray Riley as a liar.
 Jim portrays Riley as abusive towards Mercedes and suggests that Mercedes had to kidnap her son to protect him from Riley.
 He also suggests that Dr. Paul Browning (Joseph Thompson) did not kill Lynsey Nolan (Karen Hassan) and that it was Riley who killed her.
 Mercedes is found not guilty of both charges.
 Whilst Mercedes is in on trial, he flirts with her sister Carmel Valentine (Gemma Merna).
 He later helps Carmel to safety after he runs her over with his car.
 He advises Myra to sue the hospital for giving her an incorrect diagnosis.
 Jim tells Doctor Browning that he knows is responsible for the diagnosis.

 After accidentally punching him, Carmel takes Jim to dinner where he argues with Doctor Browning and Carmel rebuffs Jim's advances.
 Jim was revealed as Doctor Brownings stalker.
 Jim recently proposed to Carmel.
 Carmel reveals her intentions to adopt after she discovers she may be infertile, they visit an adoption clinic and they receive bad news.
 Jim then overhears Carmel offering a pregnant Chloe (Susan Loughnane) to adopt her child, despite being initially annoyed at Carmel for not telling him that they decide to go ahead with the plan.
 Jim helps Carmel to arrest her cousin Theresa McQueen (Jorgie Porter) for the murder of Calvin Valentine (Ricky Whittle) so she could have Theresa's daughter Kathleen-Angel McQueen.
-He was run over and comatosed by Freddie Roscoe (Charlie Clapham) in January 2014.
+He was run over and left in a coma by Freddie Roscoe (Charlie Clapham) in January 2014.
 Fortunately, Jim recovers from his coma, however that joy is short lived.
 As Carmel finally looks forward to eloping with Jim, Fraser Black (Jesse Birdsall) puts an end to that plan by having him stabbed.
 Jim then dies in Carmel's arms.

 Billy Parker

-Billy is the father of Leah Barnes.
+Billy is the father of Leah Barnes (Ela-May Demircan).
 He made his first appearance on 12 December 2012, with the character being portrayed by Michael Parr.
 The character's reintroduction was announced on 22 May 2018 with Daniel Jillings taking over the role from 28 May 2018.